CamCove-Crichton/newborn-photography/README.md

 ### Unresolved Bugs

-- I have an issue with the cancel button, that it is not responsive on the first click, but only on the 2nd click, so need to look into this and correct
 - I do still need to figured out how to add the attribute "aria-current='page'" for each nav element when it is clicked for better accessibility

 ## Credits